Retirement Guide For Every Age

 - Take advantage of tax benefits.
 The US government offers tax breaks to those who invest in retirement savings accounts.
 Depending on your tax bracket, you’ll have a yearly contribution max that you’ll get a tax incentive for putting money in accounts like a 401k.
 In addition, the money that you put in these accounts is tax-free until you begin withdrawing from them.

 What to consider when planning for retirement

 There are some key things to consider when making a retirement plan.
+Will you be making home improvements to age-in-place, or will you need aged care?
 In addition to thinking these things over, it’s important to actually write your plan down so that you can keep track of your goals and give yourself a visual reminder of what you’re working toward.

 - When you want to retire.
 You can begin getting social security payments as early as 62 in the US, but most people don’t officially retire until 67.
 You can decide on any age for yourself — it’s all about your monthly expenses after you retire and how much time you need to meet those goals before you retire.